AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 I want to create a page where the user can register for its personal account to which only the user has access.
+My first plan was to redirect the user to the add_dog form right away to add the first dog but I realised it might confuse the user.
-After registration, the user will be taken to the "Add dog" form to add their dog right away to their profile.
+Therefor after registration, the user will be taken to a "blank_dashboard" where the only call-to-action will be to add their first dog.
+This way the user can make 'the decision' to add a dog profile themselves and I don't make that choice for them.

 * **Implementation**
 I created a form where the user can fill choose a username and a password.